-The entry fee is just Ksh 500 (around $6).
-There are some t-shirts and souvenirs for sale and of course you can adopt an orphan for a year as well, but you are not pushed into doing so at all.
+There is a small entry fee.
+Once inside the park, there are some t-shirts and souvenirs for sale and of course you can adopt an orphan for a year as well, but you are not pushed into doing so at all.

 Adopting a Baby Elephant For a Year

-It's hard not to be touched when you see the orphans, and the dedication and hard work it takes on behalf of the keepers to keep them happy and healthy.
-Feeding them every three hours around the clock, keeping them warm and playing with them, requires huge efforts and of course money.
+It's hard not to be touched when you see the dedication and hard work it takes the keepers to keep the young elephants happy and healthy.
+Feedings occur every three hours around the clock, and keeping them warm and playing with them requires huge efforts and of course money.
 For just $50 you can adopt an orphan, and the money goes directly to the project.
-You receive regular updates on your orphan via e-mail, as well as a copy of his biography, an adoption certificate, a water color painting of the orphan, and most importantly -- the knowledge that you have made a difference.
-Once you adopt, you may also make an appointment to see your baby when he goes to bed, at 5pm, without the crowds of tourists.
+You receive regular updates on your orphan via e-mail, as well as a copy of their biography, an adoption certificate, a water color painting of the orphan, and most importantly, the knowledge that you have made a difference.
+Once you adopt, you may also make an appointment to see your baby when they go to bed, at 5pm, without the crowds of tourists.